 How we tested

-Our tester for the Keen Tahghee IIIs was Maria Gendall, who lives in Cornwall and loves nothing better than the breeze in her hair on a cliff path, followed by a coffee and a scone at the local cafe.
+Our tester for the Keen Tahghee IVs was Maria Gendall, who lives in Cornwall and loves nothing better than the breeze in her hair on a cliff path, followed by a coffee and a scone at the local cafe.
 Her regular walking terrain is local hills and coastal paths, meaning lots of variation — from gravel, mud, rocks, grass and of course lots of rain and water!
-She tested the Keen Targhee III Waterproof for two weeks in late spring with weather ranging from very wet-and stormy to quite warm and summery.
+She tested the Keen Targhee IVs Waterproof for two weeks in late spring with weather ranging from very wet-and stormy to quite warm and summery.